Glossary

 Image Cash Letter (ICL)

 An electronic file that is the standard for formatting and transmitting remotely deposited checks.
-ICL's contain check images and MICR data.
+ICLs contain check images and MICR data.
 Also known as an X file.

 Imaging